-Nutrition assistance distributed to recipients during the year is recognized as an expenditure and a revenue in the governmental fund financial statements.
+In accordance with GASB Statement No. 33, Accounting and Financial Reporting for Nonexchange Transactions, nutrition assistance distributed to recipients during the year is recognized as an expenditure and a revenue in the governmental fund financial statements.

-I. External Investment Pool
+1. External Investment Pool